 - 1 cup chopped freeze-dried strawberries

-- Marshmallow sauce store-bought or using recipe here
+- Marshmallow sauce (store-bought or using recipe in notes section)

-- Chocolate sauce store-bought or using recipe here
+- Chocolate sauce (store-bought or using recipe in notes section)

 - 24 maraschino cherries